 Our ESE Program consists of two options.

-- The Professional Master of Engineering Degree in ESE requires
+- The ESE courses lead to a Master of Engineering Degree through

 successful completion of 30 credit hours: